Women in the Mediterranean

 Inspired by the Pope’s mandate and teachings regarding the importance of the Mediterranean in its strategic positioning of bringing peoples, cultures and religions together, exploring the role of one’s faith shaped by the places where we exist

-The primary aim of this conference is to help bring about a change in the understanding of women as a self-determining subject, as opposed to an object of desire.
+The primary aim of this third stage is to help bring about a change in the understanding of women as a self-determining subject, as opposed to an object of desire.
 At a time when the country is ravaged by repeated instances of domestic violence and femicides, the Catholic Church in Malta aims to bring into play “renewed and shared narratives which―based on listening to the past and to the present―speak to the hearts of people”.